Allan Ng

+Allan Ng Poh Meng (born 1941 in Singapore), is the Chairman of Newmark Capital whose principal business activities include investments in real estate, private equity, hedge funds and stakes in pre-IPO companies and public-listed companies in Hong Kong and China.

+Early career

-Allan Ng Poh Meng (born 1941 in Singapore), was the Deputy Chairman of United Overseas Bank ("UOB"), one of the 'Big 3' local banks in Singapore for five years.
+Allan Ng was the Deputy Chairman of United Overseas Bank ("UOB"), one of the 'Big 3' local banks in Singapore for five years.
 He resigned in December 1985 after 18 years of service with UOB to pursue other business interests.

 In 1985, Allan Ng served as the Chairman of the Singapore Association of Banks, a member of the Board of Trustees of the Institute of Southeast Asian Studies, and a member of the Crime Prevention Council in Singapore.

 Also in 1985, he was appointed a member of the Singapore Government Economic Committee, headed by the then Minister of Trade and Industry, Mr. Lee Hsien Loong, and was also Chairman of the Banking and Finance Sub-Committee.

 In 1986, Allan Ng teamed up with Tan Sri Khoo Teck Puat, a former banker and hotelier, to acquire a 29.9% interest in EXCO International, a UK financial services group, and a 13.5% interest in Standard Chartered Bank Plc ("StanChart").
 He was appointed a director and Chairman of the Executive Committee of EXCO International and an alternate director of Standard Chartered Bank.
 This Standard Chartered stake was subsequently sold to Singapore's Temasek Holdings in 2004 following Tan Sri Khoo's death.

 Also in 1986, he was Chairman of First City Holdings Group Limited ("First City"), a 50/50 joint venture between Allan Ng and Tan Sri Khoo, which acquired a 23% interest in Sealion Hotels Limited ("Sealion"), owner of the Grand Hyatt Hotel in Singapore.
 First City's wholly owned subsidiary, First City Investment Pte Ltd ("FCI"), accepted an offer to acquire an additional 1 million shares in Sealion at 60 cents per share from Tsang & Ong Stockbrokers when the shares of Sealion were still suspended.
 This additional purchase of 1 million shares by FCI was publicly announced and disclosed to the Stock Exchange of Singapore.